evert/evert.github.com/_posts/2014/2014-06-24-promises-in-php.md

 It's still kinda rare to need Promises in PHP.
 PHP isn't asynchronous the same way languages such as javascript are, and there's no real eventloop, unless you're one of the few that use [libevent][2] in PHP.
-It actually too me a long time to fully grasp promises up to a point where I was comfortable writing an implementation.
+It actually took me a long time to fully grasp promises up to a point where I was comfortable writing an implementation.